zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/providers/_index.md

 # Prereqs
 ---
-- An AWS user account.
+- An account with the Arm-based cloud service provider of choice.